Pedro Silva Pereira

 Manuel Pedro Cunha da Silva Pereira (15 August 1962), better known as Pedro Silva Pereira, is a Portuguese politician, lawyer and legal expert.
-He has been a Member of the European Parliament since 2014.
+He served as a Member of the European Parliament between 2014 and 2024.

 Early life and education

 Silva Pereira holds a master's degree in Law from the University of Lisbon.

 Political career

 Career in national politics

 Silva Pereira has been a member of the Socialist Party since 2000.
 In his home country, he was member of the Portuguese Parliament from 2002 to 2014, Secretary of State of Spatial Planning and Nature Conservation from 1999 to 2002 in António Guterres' second cabinet, and Minister of the Presidency from 2005 to 2011 in José Sócrates' cabinets.

 Member of the European Parliament, 2014–present

 Silva Pereira first became a Member of the European Parliament in the 2014 elections.
 He has since been serving on the Committee on Constitutional Affairs.
 In 2016, he also joined the Committee on Economic and Monetary Affairs.
 Between 2014 and 2016, he was briefly a member of the Committee on Development.
 Since 2021, he has been part of the Parliament's delegation to the Conference on the Future of Europe.

 Since the 2019 elections, Silva Pereira has been serving as one of the Parliament's Vice-Presidents; in this capacity, he is part of the Parliament's leadership under President David Sassoli.

 In addition to his committee assignments, Silva Pereira has been part of the Parliament's delegation for relations with Japan since 2014.